Databeans/lighthouse/README.md

 With these steps completed, you should be able to use the DeltaClusteringMetrics library.
 ## CLUSTERING METRICS
 ___
-let’s suppose you have this delta table
+let’s take a look at the next delta table
 ```
 spark.range(1, 5, 1).toDF()
 .withColumn("id", col("id").cast(IntegerType))